• Skip to main content

 1. Simple to make.
 Made in one bowl and with no electric mixer required, this is as simple as you could get when making a cake.

 2. It's so versatile.
-Sub the Greek yogurt for natural yogurt, vegetable oil for olive oil, leave out the tea leaves or sub the blood orange for lemon.
+Sub the Greek yogurt for natural yogurt, vegetable oil for olive oil, leave out the tea leaves or substitute the blood orange for lemon.
 You can make this your own incredibly easily.

 Earl Grey Tea is a black tea blend that's been flavoured from bergamot oils.
 Bergamot is a citrus fruit that originates from Italy and the fragrant oils from the rind are added to the tea leaves giving its unique taste.

 If you've never tried it before I would describe the flavour of Earl Grey Tea as undeniably fragrant with notes of citrus and floral.
-It's subtle, quite mild and incredibly easy to drink.
+It's subtle, quite mild, and incredibly easy to drink.
 It's our favourite tea here in the UK so if you’ve never tried it I strongly urge you to!

 Due to the fragrant, uniquely scented aroma, Earl Grey Tea makes the perfect addition to many forms of baking.
 The leaves can be infused in butter or milk or can be added directly into the batter as I've done in this Earl Grey Tea Cake recipe.

 There are many incredible brands of Earl Grea Tea making it hard to pinpoint just one.
-My favourite teas would have to be Tea Pigs, Pukka, T2, Twinnings and Whittard.
+My favourite teas would have to be Tea Pigs, Pukka, T2, Twinnings, and Whittard.
 The majority are found at your local supermarket (if in the UK) or online.

-One thing to note is that there is a difference in texture between bagged and loose leaf tea.
+One thing to note is that there is a difference in texture between bagged and loose-leaf tea.
 Bagged tea is made of already ground tea leaves.
 In contrast, loose leaf is made from whole tea leaves.

 I use ground tea from inside Earl Grey teabags as I prefer the super fine texture.
-You can definitely use loose leaf tea but I find the larger texture quite 'bitty' in the baked cake which I’m not a fan of.
+You can definitely use loose-leaf tea but I find the larger texture quite 'bitty' in the baked cake which I’m not a fan of.
 If you have loose leaf then I recommend grinding it in a pestle and mortar.

 Aside from the Earl Grey Tea and blood oranges (if you use them), the remaining ingredients are regular fridge or pantry products.
 Where possible, I provide substitutions so that you can be a little more flexible with what you have on hand.